BioinformaticsDataPracticum2026/adrenal-pancreas-open-chromatin/README.md

 ### Analysis objective
 We aimed to test whether different classes of open chromatin regions are preferentially associated with genes involved in specific biological processes.

-Because these inputs are genomic regions rather than genes, we used `rGREAT`, which links regulatory regions to nearby or regulatory-domain-associated genes and evaluates GO enrichment in a region-centric manner.

 ## Input files